Summary of Chapter 6 The Great Gatsby

 What is the tone of Chapter 6?

 Chapter 6 is where The Great Gatsby stops being a story about parties and starts being a story about a man trying to become someone he's not.
-So it's the pivot point of the entire novel — the moment we stop watching from the outside and start understanding from within.
+It's the pivot point of the entire novel — the moment we stop watching from the outside and start understanding from within.
 And once you've seen Gatsby for who he really is, it's impossible to watch what happens next without feeling the weight of it.

 That's Fitzgerald's genius.
 He makes you sympathize with a lie, then shows you exactly what that lie costs Most people skip this — try not to..